 Bruxelles Bar played such a huge part in the birth of the Irish music scene and is still a classic spot to come to for live music.
 Upstairs has a casual terrace while the downstairs basement is where you can really rock out – be sure to try their Jack Daniels and Coke Slushies.

 An outdoor terrace in the summer makes for relaxing evenings here, while inside has punk music, overflowing ashtrays and huge TV screens with sports on.
 Drinks are dirt cheap and the student crowd add a welcome buzz.
+If this isn’t one of the best dive bars in Europe then we don’t know what is.

 Right on the edge of the Red Light district, Susie’s Saloon has a smoking room, a pool table, pinball, and a jukebox, as well as showing all the important sporting matches on several big screens.
 What more could you ask for?